bwasti/mebm/README.md

 The animation is done with key-frames (denoted in blue on the timeline) and linear interpolation.

 The design values simplicity and rudimentary functionality over a full feature set.
-Audio is not yet supported, but is planned.

 # usage